Alaskan Malamute

 The right food

 Like any other dog, the Alaskan Malamute needs a species-appropriate diet.
-Whether you choose dry or wet food plays only a minor role in the diet.
-What is important is that you feed your Alaskan Malamute high-quality food with lots of meat.
+Whether you feed them dry or wet food plays a subordinate role in their diet.
+What is important is that you feed your Alaskan Malamute high-quality food with plenty of meat.

-You should avoid sugar and grains in the food.
-Both ingredients have no place in a high-quality dog food.
+You should avoid sugar and grain in the food.
+Both have no place in high-quality dog food.

-Puppies and young dogs should ideally be fed three to four times a day, while your adult dog can manage with two meals a day.
-Feed your pet only after he has been exercised and make sure he has a long break after eating.
-As with all large breeds, there is a risk of life-threatening gastric distress.
+Puppies and young dogs are best fed three to four times a day, your adult dog can manage with two meals a day.
+Only feed your pet after a walk and give it a longer break afterwards.
+As with all large breeds, there is a risk of life-threatening gastric torsion.

-Whether or not you give your dog treats is purely a matter of belief.
-Some experts advocate it, others think treats are not beneficial to health.
-If you decide to give treats, reward your pet with sugar-free snacks.
+Whether you give your dog treats or not is purely a question of opinion.
+Some experts are in favor of treats, others believe they are not beneficial to your dog's health.
+If you decide to give treats, reward your dog with sugar-free snacks.

-Regular coat care does take some time.
+Regular grooming takes some time.
 Ideally, you should brush your dog's coat daily.
-The Alaskan Malamute tends to lose a lot of hair.
-Especially during the coat change in autumn and spring, this dog breed loses tufts of hair.
+The Alaskan Malamute is prone to heavy shedding.
+This dog breed loses tufts of hair, especially during the shedding season in fall and spring.

-If the coat is wet and dirty, wait until it is dry again and then brush your four-legged friend thoroughly.
+If the coat is wet and dirty, wait until it is dry again and then brush it out thoroughly.
 Regular bathing is not necessary.
-In an emergency, if the coat is very dirty, bathe your pet with a mild dog shampoo.
+If the coat is very dirty, bathe your pet with a mild dog shampoo.

-Care also includes checking the ears and claws.
-If the ears are dirty, you clean them with an ear cleaner.
+Grooming also includes checking the ears and claws.
+If the ears are dirty, clean them with an ear cleaner.
+You can trim claws that are too long with claw scissors.

 Dental care is important for every dog.
 Buy a toothbrush and toothpaste for dogs and brush your pet's teeth every day.
-He will quickly get used to the grooming ritual.
+He will quickly get used to it.

 Suitable accessories

-You should get a good dog brush for grooming.
-You will also need a chest harness and a leash.
+You will need a good dog brush for grooming.
+You will also need a harness and a lead.

 This breed loves dog toys to chew on and a chew bone is much healthier than a treat.